Joey Logano's Success and Achievements in Timeline

 April 18, 2015: Drive to Stop Diabetes 300 Win at Bristol

-On April 18, 2015, Joey Logano won the Drive to Stop Diabetes 300 at Bristol, leading every lap and earning his third career perfect driver rating.
+On April 18, 2015, Joey Logano won the Drive to Stop Diabetes 300 at Bristol, leading every lap and achieving his third career perfect driver rating.

 2015: Second-Youngest Daytona 500 Winner

-In 2016, Joey Logano experienced a mix of challenges and successes.
-Despite a rocky start compared to 2015, he won his first Sprint Cup All-Star Race and the FireKeepers Casino 400 from the pole, followed by strong finishes at Sonoma and Daytona.
+In 2016, Joey Logano had a rocky start compared to 2015.
+He won his first Sprint Cup All-Star Race after passing Kyle Larson.
+He also won the FireKeepers Casino 400 from the pole.
+He finished third at Sonoma and fourth at Daytona.

 On April 30, 2019, Joey Logano was invited to the White House in Washington D.C. by U.S. President Donald Trump.